 If the Whole30, AIP diet, or paleo stresses you out, you're not alone.
-Awhile back, I was putting together a few blog posts exactly for you.
+Awhile back, I was putting together a few blog posts on why these diets used to stress me out.
 While doing so, I came across a post advocating for a Whole30 type of diet.
 After explaining all of the things not to eat or do, the author added a line...

 "Don't stress about it.
 Don't let it keep you up at night."

-I'm sure this author has good intentions, and that's not what this post about.
-Instead, I'm going to simply reaffirm what you already know: THAT ISN'T HELPFUL.
+I really believe this author has good intentions, and that's not what this post about.
+Instead, I want to reaffirm what you (most likely) already know: This isn't helpful.

-Because, excluding that the program looks and acts a lot like a diet — a mindset of externally-driven rules, adopted to give a false sense of control, that single-handedly inform behavior and greatly influence internal worth — you might fail for any number of reasons that have nothing to do with willpower, commitment, or accountability.
+Plus, excluding that the program looks and acts a lot like a diet — a mindset of externally-driven rules, adopted to give a false sense of control, that single-handedly inform behavior and greatly influence internal worth — you might "fail" to follow the protocol for any number of reasons that have nothing to do with willpower, commitment, or accountability.

 Or maybe this simply isn’t the diet and lifestyle for you, your body and your goals.